synopsys-sig-community/synopsys-azure-templates/README.md

 # Docker Images

 Docker recipes are provided primarily for the usage of Synopsys field engineers testing and developing these templates and scripts.
-It is expected that commercial users will already have methids in place to manage self-hosted build agents.
+These may also provide an example for customers looking to create their own purpose-built self-hosted build agents.

 ## coverity-azure-self-hosted-agent